Are Plastic Deodorant Containers Recyclable?

 By recycling your plastic deodorant containers, you can help reduce landfill space, lower emissions from production processes, save energy and resources required for producing new plastics, and keep hazardous chemicals from entering the environment.
 Additionally, many companies have begun accepting recycled plastics for use in their products which helps create jobs in those industries as well as provide an economic benefit in some cases.

-Similarly, see if you can recycle plastic shower curtains.
+Similarly, see if you can recycle styrofoam containers.

 How Does Recycling Plastic Deodorant Containers Help the Environment?